 Biography.

 Native of Korea, Soh-Hyun grew up around music educators: pianist mother, mezzo soprano grandmother, and a renowed composer grandfather, La Un-Yung.
-At age sixteen, she came to the U.S. and studied in the preparatory program of the Peabody Institute of Johns Hopkins, where enthusiasm for chamber music and music theory was instilled.
+At age sixteen, she came to the U.S. and studied in the preparatory program of the Peabody Institute of Johns Hopkins, where enthusiasm for chamber music and music theory was instilled in her.
 She completed her Bachelor’s, Master’s and Doctor of Musical Arts degrees in violin performance at the Cleveland Institute of Music under the teaching and guidance of Donald Weilerstein, for whom she was a teaching assistant.
-She has since performed solo and chamber music and taught in music festivals and master classes in Brazil, Colombia, Germany, Korea, Venezuela, and throughout the U.S.
+She has since performed solo and chamber music and taught in music festivals and master classes around the world.

-She began teaching in the Conservatory of Music at Wheaton College in Illinois in 2021 and received the 2025-2026 Senior Teaching Achievement Award.
-Soh-Hyun, her husband and cellist Leonardo, and son David, live in Wheaton, and they are part of Life Church (www.getalifechurch.com).
+She began teaching in the Conservatory of Music at Wheaton College in Illinois in 2021 and was a recipient of the 2025-2026 Senior Teaching Achievement Award.
+Soh-Hyun, her husband and cellist Leonardo, and their son David, live in Wheaton, where they are part of Life Church.

 Media.